Embloy/Embloy-Developers/docs/other resources/readmes/get-started-small-business.md

 - Screen the applications and respond to the candidates
 ### Via Email
 - You will receive an email notification every time a candidate applies
-- You can view the application by clicking on the link in the email or follow the instructions above
+- You can view the application by clicking on the link in the email or following the instructions above
 - Screen the applications and respond to the candidates via email